crazyDiamond/raspberry-pi/Session One.md

 * By default, Apache puts a test HTML file in the web folder.
 Browse to this page at http://localhost/ on the Pi.
 * Edit this existing test page or swap it out with your own.
 *	Navigate to another team's host page and see what they have done.
-* The following command on Terminal should show your local ipaddress : `hostname -i`
+* The following command on Terminal should expose your local ipaddress : `hostname -i`

+## What is KODI?
+Kodi, formerly XBMC is a free and open-source media player software application developed by the XBMC Foundation, a non-profit technology consortium.
+Kodi is available for multiple operating systems and hardware platforms.

+## Install KODI

+    sudo apt-get update
+    sudo apt-get install kodi

+## KODI Apps
+* Figure out how to watch TED talks on KODI
+* Find something interesting to share with everyone.

+## Sonice Pi

+* Open Programming --> Sonic Pi
+* Write a simple musical program

 ## Shut down Raspbian
 * To shut down, go to the Raspbian Menu and select shut down.
 * When prompted, click on OK

-## What is XBMC ?
-XBMC (formerly "Xbox Media Center") is a free, open source multimedia player that runs on the first-generation Microsoft Xbox (Not the never XBOX One or 360), as well as on computers running Linux, Mac OS X, and Windows.
-XBMC can be used to play/view the most popular video, audio, and picture formats, and many more lesser-known formats.

-## Install an XBMC Media Player
-* OpenELEC is short for Open Embeedded Linux Entertainment Center.
-This is part of the Linux distribution designed to provide a home theater and built on top of KODI, formarly known as XBMC.
-OpenELEC applies the “Just Enough Operating System” principal.
-It’s designed to consume fewer resources and boot quickly.
-•	For the sake of convenience, we have downloaded and installed OpenELEC to a micro SD.
-Each table should have one.
-•	Insert the MicroSD marked OpenELEC into the Raspberry Pi
-•	You will be prompted to choose to boot Raspbian or OpenELEC.
-Select OpenELEC
-•	Go through the setup steps to configure OpenELEC.